 How To Choose The Best Mask for Wild Fires?

 Unless you are a firefighter, you won’t need an SCBA, and unless you have respiratory conditions, you won’t need a PAPR either.
 You should definitely avoid surgical masks or bandanas, as they do not offer any protection, and the particles of smoke, dirt and other bad substances will enter your lungs.
 What you should use is a respirator or a gas mask.

 N-95 Respirator Masks

 The other types are R masks (oil resistant) and P masks (oil proof).
 They are also available in multiple versions, based on their filtering capabilities.
-So the P100 mask is the strongest of all, and can filter 99.97% of particles, while also being oil proof.
-But higher numbers and oil-resistant ratings are making it more difficult to breath, so for wild fires the N95 masks are the best.
+So the P100 mask is the strongest of all and can filter 99.97% of particles, while also being oil proof.
+But higher numbers and oil-resistant ratings are making it more difficult to breathe, so for wildfires, the N95 masks are the best.

 Definitely avoid masks that do not have any rating or do not have the NIOSH approved mention.
 The initials come from the National Institute for Occupational Safety and Health, so it’s important to use a mask that has been approved by them.
 It is also crucial to have a tight seal between the mask and your face, so make sure to trim your beard and get a mask that can be fitted.
 There are special masks designed for children and pets, so do not try to use a regular one.
 Some respirators also have a valve in the center, which allows CO2, heat, and moisture to vent.